Alaska Range Mountaineering Overview

 Custom expedition sleds

-Exclusions: Transportation between Anchorage and Talkeetna (about $95 each way); food and lodging except on the glacier; rescue and evacuation costs; national park fees; baggage, accident, rescue, and trip cancellation insurances; gratuities to guides; personal equipment.
+Exclusions: Food and lodging except on the glacier; rescue and evacuation costs; national park fees; baggage, accident, rescue, and trip cancellation insurances; gratuities to guides; personal equipment.

 You will need to arrange your travel schedule so that you can attend the mandatory expedition orientation and gear check with guides at our Anchorage hotel at 2pm, the day BEFORE the scheduled start date of the trip.

 All trips begin with a meeting and orientation in Anchorage.
 We spend one night there, then travel by van the next morning to the small town of Talkeetna.
 There we repack our equipment, meet our ski plane pilots, and as soon as possible, make the beautiful flight to the glacier.